mmoran0032/reu2016/presentations/day03_notes.md

   access data
   - Python is great with this, since it works very well with strings and files without much "boilerplate" code
+  - By default, information will be returned as a string

 - Use basic UNIX path conventions to access files (`.` is current directory, `..` is the directory above, `/` to separate directories)